Celebrate Pi Day By Eating A Few Of LA's Best Pies

 Gjusta, the cafe and bakery spinoff of nearby Gjelina, sources almost all of its produce from SoCal farmers, making this the place to order a slice of fruit pie.
 Some of their best flavors include strawberry rhubarb, apple, blueberry chess and banana cream.
 Located at the end of a row of industrial buildings in a residential neighborhood, you enter enter through an unmarked screen door.
 Inside the sprawling, warehouse-like space, you'll find soups, salads, sandwiches, smoothies, freshly baked breads and pastries.
 It's part bakery, part deli, part adventure.

 Gus's Fried Chicken

 Gus's Fried Chicken is famous, and rightly so, for its namesake dish but be sure to save room for a slice of chess pie, a midwest and southern staple that's hard to find in SoCal.
 Made with the most basic ingredients -- butter, sugar, flour, vanilla and eggs -- it tastes like a million bucks.
 Other pie options include pecan, chocolate, sweet potato and coconut.

-There's only one piece of pie on the dessert menu but it's so special it deserves a shout out.
-This is no ordinary chocolate pie.
-Odys + Penelope adds rye and a bit of caramel to the pie's fudgy filling then tops it with a cocoa crumble and serves it with a scoop of fresh-mint ice cream.
-It doesn't hurt that it pairs well with their craft cocktails.
-That may be be cause regular rye itself, is a grain often used for beer, some whiskeys and some vodkas.
+When it was still open, there was only one piece of pie on the dessert menu.
+It was so special, we gave it a shout out when this list first published in 2019.
+It was no ordinary chocolate pie.
+Odys + Penelope added rye and a bit of caramel to the pie's fudgy filling then topped it with a cocoa crumble and served it with a scoop of fresh-mint ice cream.

 127 S. La Brea Ave., Beverly Grove.
 323-939-1033.